Bridge Prättigau

 Description

-The honor came from America
+The honour came from America

-The beauty contest
+The beauty pageant

-Almost 10 years later, another award was made: The renowned British trade magazine "Bridge – design & engineering" asked thirty well-known designers and architects worldwide about the most beautiful bridge of the 20th century.
+Almost 10 years later, another award followed: the renowned British trade journal "Bridge – design & engineering" asked thirty well-known designers and architects worldwide about the most beautiful bridge of the 20th century.
 The high ravine crossing between Schiers and Schuders took a clear lead ahead of the Golden Gate Bridge in San Francisco and numerous other famous bridges.

 Cheapest project – short construction time